Maxstoke Priory: History of the Priory

 1360 saw the prior of Maxstoke commissioned by Bishop Stretton to enclose Brother Roger de Henorebarwe as an anchorite (hermit) at the chapel of Maryhall by Torworth in a building assigned for the purpose.

 In 1399 an act of considerable violence took place with the priory.
 One of the canons was attacked by another and was forced to kill his assailant in self-defence.
 In February 1400 a complaint was sworn by Sir William Beauchamp that Friar John of Maxstoke and others had broken into his house at Aston Cantlow.
 They carried of goods to the value of 200 marks and £90 in cash.
 They also assaulted his men.
 This assault was in all likelihood a way of obtaining overdue rents.

 Lord Clinton granted, in 1408, rents worth £10 annually from his lands in Dunton Bassett in Leicestershire.
 Fifty years later Humphrey, Duke of Buckingham, bequeathed £100 to the priory to purchase land to enable the support of a further canon.
 It was further stipulated that one of the canons should celebrate a daily mass for him, his family and ancestors at the altar in the north aisle of the priory church.

-The fifteenth century the Priory had a choir school attached to it.
+In the fifteenth century the Priory had a choir school attached to it.
 It also possessed an organ which was a very rare feature at this time.
 A set of account books from the priory dating from the fifteenth century have survived and are preserved in the Bodleian Library.
 Also surviving are a set of account rolls dating from the late fourteenth century.
 These are to be found in the Public Records Office.
 Together these records show that the Priory was a relatively small foundation of a middling value.
 They show that the precinct walls contained extensive fishponds, orchards of both apple and pear together with a garden which produced flax and hemp.
 The priory also maintained beef and dairy herds which were sold locally at Coleshill and other nearby markets.
 These documents reveal that the lands at Aston Cantlow, Fillongley, Long Itchington and Yardley formed an ecclesiastical manor with the prior at its head.
 They also reveal that during the time of Prior John Grene (1432–50) the large sum of £314 was spent on building.
 Also during Prior Grene’s tenure are a series of accounts which record payments to minstrels, jesters and players.
 They also show that the priory was embroiled in lengthy and expensive litigation with the priory of Studley regarding the church at Aston Cantlow.
 The money necessary to fight this legal battle came from loans and from the sale of some of the treasures of the priory.
 1399 alone saw the sum of £205 raised from loans and the sale of jewels.
 The following year saw the sale of three books and a silver basin for £7.
 Four years later a cope was pledged to Lady Elizabeth Clinton for the large sum of £25 and jewels worth £17 were sold.